waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 I showed this to most of my unit and the general consensus was that:
 - The new body text font (Roboto) is an improvement from before in terms of aesthetics and readability
 - The navy blue primary colour is aesthetically pleasing
 - The display font (DM Serif Display) doesn't feel right.
-It looks more like what a newspaper website would use
+It looks more like something you'd see on a newpaper site.
 - The peach-coloured background accents are *alright* but also don't quite feel right.
 I think I'm on the right track for this one - it might be as simple as lowering the saturation.